nlf/precommit-hook/README.md

 }
 ```

 If you do not configure the hook with an array of scripts to run, it will default to `["lint", "validate", "test"]` to maintain backwards compatibility with the old version of this hook.
-In addition to that, if a `lint` script is not specified, it will default to `"jshint ."`.
+In addition, if a `lint` script is not specified, it will default to `"jshint ."`.
 If a `lint` script is configured, it will not be overridden.
 If an array of scripts is configured, it will be used and there will be no default `lint` script.

 Package.json
 ------------